exasol/sqlalchemy-exasol/doc/developer_guide/developer_guide.rst

 Currently we keep our changelog in a single file *CHANGELOG.rst*.
 For every relevant change an entry in the *unreleased* section of the changelog is added.
-When a release is created the *unreleased* section is turned into the section for the release, by replacing the section title by the version number and the release date of the release.
+When a release is created the *unreleased* section is turned into the section for the release, by replacing the section title with the version number and the release date of the release.
 Afterwards a new empty unreleased section must be added at the top of the changelog.

 Example of *CHANGELOG.rst* before *5.0.0* release: